Elession/pwn-challenges/Beginner/babybof/README.md

     gets(buffer);
 ```

 One of the most common C vulnerabilities.
-This function does not perform boundary checking, which means we can input as many bytes beyond its allocated size (thus buffer overflow).
+This function does not perform boundary checking, which means it will accept user input even if it is beyond allocated size.

 ### Buffer overflow